sudheerao/hadoop/hadoop-tools/hadoop-azure/src/site/markdown/testing_azure.md

 ```

+Note

-Note that when running a specific subset of tests, the patterns passed in `test`
+1. When running a specific subset of tests, the patterns passed in `test`
 and `it.test` override the configuration of which tests need to run in isolation
 in a separate serial phase (mentioned above).
 This can cause unpredictable
 results, so the recommendation is to avoid passing `parallel-tests` in
 combination with `test` or `it.test`.
 If you know that you are specifying only
 tests that can run safely in parallel, then it will work.
 For wide patterns,
 like `ITest*` shown above, it may cause unpredictable test failures.

+2. The command line shell may try to expand the "*" and sometimes the "#" symbols
+in test patterns.
+In such situations, escape the character it with a "\\" prefix.
+Example:

+          mvn -T 1C clean verify -Dtest=none -Dit.test=ITest\*

 ## Viewing the results